davidxiao93/NesterJ-AoEX/readme.txt

 +Added new CPU Speed modes: 211Mhz and 200Mhz

 -Removed Chinese language code: Whoever coded this duplicated the entire menu code changing all strings to Chinese.
-This results in a harder to maintain menu code (you need to change everything twice…).
+This results in a harder to maintain menu code (you need to change everything twiceï¿½).
 Also, bloated code is bloated.

 Legal Stuff: